How to Fix your Golf Slice!

 Have you ever played a four-ball and notice someone aiming out over that big pond when the fairway is to the right of it?
 This is the worst “common” fix that we come across.
-A slice not only reduces your ability to aim, it also reduces the lenght of your golf shots drastically.
+A slice not only reduces your ability to aim, but it also reduces the length of your golf shots drastically.

 2. Adjusting your clubs!

 Using new technology to adjust the weights in i.e. your driver and hope that that it will magically fix the slice is wrong.
 This will only make the slice worse and will not improve you as a golfer.